 Just in the first 15 days of 2021, there were 10 fatalities on Oklahoma highways and five of those were not wearing their seat belts, which potentially could have saved their life.
 Evidence shows that wearing a seat belt each and every time motorists get in a vehicle not only reduces fatalities, but also often reduces the severity of injuries.

 These areas for safety improvement will be highlighted with daily safety tips throughout the year.

 ODOT also will highlight engineering innovations that help drivers navigate safely from start to finish, but wants to remind motorists that they share responsibility in highway safety.
 Each year the calendar will be adjusted to include the top most needed safety messages based on engineering assessments.

-The campaign will make use of public service announcements and social media channlets to reach drivers statewide.
+The educational effort will make use of public service announcements and social media channels to reach drivers statewide.

 Stay Connected and Click With Us in 2021

 The department has several tools to help warn motorists of construction, maintenance and emergency closures.
 They include:

 - The Drive Oklahoma mobile app, available in the Apple App Store and the Google Play Store

 - Traffic advisories posted to @OKDOT on Facebook and Twitter

 - Sign up at www.odot.org under Stay Connected to receive traffic advisories vai email for counties of interest